 Publishing, marketing and selling your novel

-First let's look at the facts: Might help us to be not so hard on ourselves as the rejections start to trickle in.
+Might help us to be not so hard on ourselves as the rejections start to trickle in.

-How many queries do agents receive?
-Between100 and 200 queries each every week.
+Between 100 and 200 queries each every week.
 An agent might only sign one new author a year.

-How many submissions do publishers get?
 A publishing house of a medium/large size will often receive more than 5,000 -'Unrequested ' manuscript submissions every year.
 The book publishing industry state that the odds of an author getting their work published stands between 1% and 2%.
 Take out the 'Unrequested' submissions that publishing staff have dumped in the trash file and that 1% to 2%. rises to around 11%.

 How long do agents and publishing houses take to respond to queries?